carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

 Sometimes, when linking several plugins together, one plugin needs to access options defined in some other plugin.
-Because of the way options are implemented, such options should be marked as ``extern``.
+Because of the way options are implemented, such options must be marked as ``extern``.
 This is what the ``extern`` option property is for.
 Example::